How to improve your LinkedIn profile

 • Beyond numbers - Quantifiable achievements are great, but don't neglect the qualitative.
 Did you win an award for your work?
 Did you lead a successful project that boosted team morale?
 These achievements showcase your value.

 In the skills section, highlight your most relevant hard skills, such as software proficiency and programming languages, along with soft skills like communication and teamwork.
 It's important to include a mix of general and specific skills based on your target jobs.
-For more information, see what skills do employers want?
+For more information on what to include, see what skills do employers want?

 Furthermore, you can showcase any professional certifications you have gained to demonstrate your expertise.
 To keep your profile up to date, make sure to add new skills, completed projects, or certifications regularly.